carboneio/tiny-storage-client/README.md

 [![Documentation](https://img.shields.io/badge/documentation-yes-brightgreen.svg?style=for-the-badge)](#api-usage)

-> High availability, Performances, and Simplicity are the main focus of this tiny Node SDK: **Upload**, **Delete**, and **download files**, with __fallback storages__ if something goes wrong (Server or DNS not responding, timeout, error 500, too many redirection, authentication error and more...).
+> High availability, Performances, and Simplicity are the main focus of this tiny Node SDK to request the OpenStack Object Storage API.
+It was initially made to request the OVHCloud Object storage, but it can be used for any OpenStack Object Storage.

 ## Features
 * 🦄 **Simple to use** - Only 4 methods: `Upload`, `Delete`, `List` and `Download` files
-* 🌎 **High availability** - Initiate the SDK with a list of object storages credentials, the SDK will switch automatically if something goes wrong.
+* 🌎 **High availability** - Initiate the SDK with a list of object storages credentials, and the SDK will switch storage if something goes wrong (Server/DNS not responding, timeout, error 500, too many redirection, authentication error, and more...).
-* ✨ **Reconnect automatically** - if a request fail due to an authentication token expiration, the SDK fetch a new authentication token and retry the initial request with it
+* ✨ **Reconnect automatically** - If a request fails due to an authentication token expiration, the SDK fetches a new authentication token and retry the initial request with it.
-* 🚀 **Performances** - Less than 500 lines of code with only 2 dependencies `simple-get` and `debug`
+* 🚀 **Performances** - Less than 500 lines of code with only 2 dependencies `simple-get` and `debug`.
 * ✅ **100% tested**

 ## Install

 1. **Prior installing**, Object Storages must be synchronized in order to access same objects.
-Learn more: https://docs.ovh.com/us/en/storage/pcs/sync-container/
+Learn more on the OVHCloud documentation: https://docs.ovh.com/us/en/storage/pcs/sync-container/
 2. Install the package with your package manager:

 ```sh